Distributed version control: Distributed vs. centralized

 Some originally centralized systems now offer some distributed features.
 Team Foundation Server and Visual Studio Team Services now host centralized and distributed version control repositories via hosting Git.

 Similarly, some distributed systems now offer features that mitigate the issues of checkout times and storage costs, such as the Virtual File System for Git developed by Microsoft to work with very large codebases, which exposes a virtual file system that downloads files to local storage only as they are needed.

 Work model

-The distributed model is generally better suited for large projects with partly independent developers, such as the Linux kernel project, because developers can work independently and submit their changes for merge (or rejection).
-The distributed model flexibly allows adopting custom source code contribution workflows.
-The integrator workflow is the most widely used.
-In the centralized model, developers must serialize their work, to avoid problems with different versions.
+A distributed model is generally better suited for large projects with partly independent developers, such as the Linux Kernel.
+It allows developers to work in independent branches and apply changes that can later be committed, audited and merged (or rejected) by others.
+This model allows for better flexibility and permits for the creation and adaptation of custom source code branches (forks) whose purpose might differ from the original project.
+In addition, it permits developers to locally clone an existing code repository and work on such from a local environment where changes are tracked and committed to the local repository allowing for better tracking of changes before being committed to the master branch of the repository.
+Such an approach enables developers to work in local and disconnected branches, making it more convenient for larger distributed teams.

 Central and branch repositories

 In a truly distributed project, such as Linux, every contributor maintains their own version of the project, with different contributors hosting their own respective versions and pulling in changes from other users as needed, resulting in a general consensus emerging from multiple different nodes.
 This also makes the process of "forking" easy, as all that is required is one contributor stop accepting pull requests from other contributors and letting the codebases gradually grow apart.

 This arrangement, however, can be difficult to maintain, resulting in many projects choosing to shift to a paradigm in which one contributor is the universal "upstream", a repository from whom changes are almost always pulled.
 Under this paradigm, development is somewhat recentralized, as every project now has a central repository that is informally considered as the official repository, managed by the project maintainers collectively.
 While distributed version control systems make it easy for new developers to "clone" a copy of any other contributor's repository, in a central model, new developers always clone the central repository to create identical local copies of the code base.
 Under this system, code changes in the central repository are periodically synchronized with the local repository, and once the development is done, the change should be integrated into the central repository as soon as possible.

 Organizations utilizing this centralize pattern often choose to host the central repository on a third party service like GitHub, which offers not only more reliable uptime than self-hosted repositories, but can also add centralized features like issue trackers and continuous integration.